meilisearch/documentation/reference/features/authentication.md

 **Changing the master key will automatically generate new private and public keys**.
 It is not possible to change one key without altering the others.

-After changing the master key, it is mandatory to restart the MeiliSearch instance to ensure the renewal of the private and the public keys.
+After changing the master key, it is mandatory to restart the MeiliSearch instance to generate new private and public keys.